Lauretta Jean's

-Lauretta Jean's is a bakery and pie shop with two locations in Portland, Oregon.
+Lauretta Jean's is a bakery and pie shop with two locations in Portland, Oregon, United States.
+Baker and owner Kate McMillen started the business as a stall at the Portland Farmers Market, before opening a brick and mortar shop in downtown Portland in 2011.
+A second shop opened in southeast Portland's Richmond neighborhood in 2012.
+The business has garnered a positive reception and was included in Thrillist's 2021 list of the nation's 25 best pie shops.

 Description

 Lauretta Jean's is a bakery with locations in downtown and southeast Portland.
 Martin Cizmar of Willamette Week described the southeast Portland location as "classy but casual, laid out like a coffee shop with low light, a simple wood-and-glass counter and a poster advocating weed".
 The menu has included pies, breakfast pastries such as apricot almond scones and biscuits with jam and butter, cookies, and breakfast sandwiches.
 The lunch menu has included quiches, salads, soups, and pies with ham and cheese, caramelized onion, and blue cheese.
 Pies are sold whole or by the slice; varieties have included chocolate cream, heirloom apple and bourbon pecan, honey hazelnut, blackberry and raspberry streusel, key lime, and sweet potato marshmallow meringue.
 Coffee drinks and alcoholic beverages are also served.

 History

 Baker and owner Kate McMillen began operating the business from a stall at the Portland Farmers Market.
 In 2011, she relocated Lauretta Jean's to a small brick and mortar shop on Southwest Pine Street in downtown's Transit Mall, operating primarily via take-out and sharing the space with Cafe Velo.
 McMillen opened a second shop on Division Street in southeast Portland's Richmond neighborhood in 2012, filling the space previously occupied by Pix Pâtisserie.
 The second shop offered an expanded menu and indoor seating for patrons.
 She created separate pickup and take-out windows for the shop during the COVID-19 pandemic.